All our Sales Offices are now open from 9am to 6pm Monday-Friday and Saturday 9:30am to 4pm.

 If you are interested in putting your house on the market, our Sales Agents will be pleased to arrange a home valuation.
 Those looking to purchase property in Walthamstow can discuss their needs with our local experts and arrange viewings at suitable properties.
 Alternatively, if you are a Landlord considering letting your property, or you are looking to rent within the Walthamstow area, our Lettings Agents are on hand to support you.

-Kings Group estate agents are proud to present this lovely two bedroom mid terrace property.
-The property is being sold as chain free and is on a sole agency basis...
+Kings Group estate agents are proud to present this three bedroom semi-detached property.
+The property is being sold on a chain free basis and we are sole agents so the...

-Kings Group estate agents are proud to present this very spacious two bedroom first floor flat.
-The flat is being sold on a chain free basis and is sole agency...
+Kings Group estate agents are proud to present this three bedroom split level maisonette.
+The property is being sold on a chain free basis and we are sole agents so...

-Kings Group estate agents are proud to present this Three bedroom mid terrace property.
-The property is a lovely family home and is in ideal condition for a family to...
+Kings Group estate agents are proud to present this spacious four bedroom semi-detached property.
+The property is being sold on a chain free basis and we are also sole agents...

 Offers in excess of £300,000